|

-I'm not sure why this specific epithet is applied to this
+I'm not certain why this specific epithet is applied to this

 Common name(s): Jack O' Lantern mushroom; False